 - Salt and pepper, to taste

 1. Preheat oven to 400 F/200 C. Cover a large baking sheet with foil and spray with oil.

 2. Slice the ends off the beets and discard.
 Peel the beets the rest of the way and cut into bite-sized pieces.
-Place them on the prepared sheet in a single layer and brush with about 1 Tbsp olive oil.
+Mix with 1 Tbsp oil and place them on the prepared sheet in a single layer.

 5. Squeeze lemon juice into the wheat berries and stir, then mix in roasted vegetables and parsley.
 Season as needed with salt and pepper.
 Serve warm or at room temperature.